rorymcd98/Ebike-Lap-Time-Simulator/README.md

 This tool was designed to simulate a vehicle to simultaneously find:

 1) Vehicle inputs to minimise laptime
-2) The vehicle parameters (battery weight and capacity, coolant flow rate and volume, gear ratio) to minimise laptop
+2) The vehicle parameters (battery weight and capacity, coolant flow rate and volume, gear ratio) to minimise laptime

 The combination of (1) and (2) I believe were something missing from the literature for electric vehicles - previously people ran simulations dozens of times to optimise one value at a time.